News

 Lucy takes the low road

-Lovejoy says the foot probably belonged to an older species, similar to Ardipithicus, which lived a million years earlier than Lucy.
+Lovejoy says the foot probably belonged to an older species, similar to Ardipithecus, which lived a million years earlier than Lucy.

-Lovejoy says with Ardipithicus still hanging around in the trees a million years later, Lucy and her kin sought opportunities for survival on the ground.
+Lovejoy says with Ardipithecus still hanging around in the trees a million years later, Lucy and her kin sought opportunities for survival on the ground.

-“Probably the existence of these descendants of Ardipithicus accentuated and accelerated the evolution of upright walking in our ancestors.”
+“Probably the existence of these descendants of Ardipithecus accentuated and accelerated the evolution of upright walking in our ancestors.”

 But what was the advantage of upright walking in the first place?
 Lovejoy has a theory for that too.